 Getting the Eggs Cooked Just Right

-I've realized that 90% of the challenge here is properly boiling the egg.
+When you're aiming for the perfect egg salad sandwich, the challenge is properly boiling the egg.
 You need to boil them so the centers set yet stay moist.
 You also need to avoid the dreaded grey ring that surrounds the yolk in many hard boiled eggs.
 I use a strict technique that works flawlessly for me every time.
 Basically, you need to avoid over-cooking.
-To do that you simply move the eggs into a bowl of icy water after removing them from the water they were boiled in.
+To do that, simply move the eggs into a bowl of icy water after removing them from the water they were boiled in.

 Egg Salad Sandwich Variations